Parrot Care & FAQ

 There are a couple of questions we get asked most often regarding parrots.
 "Does it talk?"
 All animals seem capable of getting their point across.
 Whether vocally or otherwise, they do indeed communicate.
 Parrots have the capability to learn what human words mean, and can often cognitively use those words to make us humans understand what they need.
 Each bird being an individual, the amount of human words they choose to use (or are capable of using) varies greatly.
 Humans seem to put value on others learning THEIR language.
 Humans like to think that any creature incapable of communicating in THEIR language are of lesser value.
 This is why we see the "common" birds flying freely in our communities, while the parrots are thrust into a life encaged.
 To be honest, a better question for people to ask when they see a parrot may be, "Can it fly?"

-After spending so much time living with these birds in our home, it has made me understand how WRONG it is that these WILD creatures are FORCED into a life of captivity.
+After spending so much time living with these birds, it has made me understand how WRONG it is that these WILD creatures are FORCED into a life of captivity.
 Having said that, I know many like to attack such a statement that comes from someone sharing their home with parrot/s.
 They may call me a hypocrite.
 BUT... the fact is that we brought our two birds into our household before we realized how wrong their captivity is.
 With the first bird (Baby) we believed the fairy tale we were told by the breeder.
 With the second (Sammy) we saw an unfortunate soul who had been through FIVE or SIX homes in his first 1&1/2 years of life.
-I will have to write more about their individual stories over time.

 Before anyone goes on calling us hypocrites, there are many factors to bring up.
 I would love nothing more for our two birds than to see them living naturally.
 If I thought for one moment they could do so, I would raise the money to make the trip to their native lands with them and set them free.
 Unfortunately, there are a number of reasons why this would not work.
 First, the natural habitats for these birds in the wild are disappearing at an alarming rate.
 Second, because they have a price upon their heads (human desire to keep them captive), they are trapped and forced into captivity.
 Some countries have outlawed the sale of wild caught parrots, some have not.
 Keeping track and prosecuting trappers and sellers is difficult as well.
 The profits may often outweigh any punishment (IF they get caught).